Trump uncharacteristically slams Putin after reports of Syria attack

 Both Syria and Russia deny involvement in Sunday’s alleged chemical attack.

-“Open area immediately for medical help and verification,” Trump tweeted.
-“Another humanitarian disaster for no reasons whatsoever.
-SICK!”

-Trump previously ordered a Tomahawk missile strike against a Syrian airbase for a similar chemical attack in April 2017.

-Homeland Security Adviser Tom Bossert said on ABC’s “This Week” on Sunday that the White House is considering how to respond and the national security team had been speaking to the president “all throughout the evening and the morning.”
+Homeland Security adviser Tom Bossert said on ABC’s “This Week” on Sunday that the White House is considering how to respond.
+He added that the national security team had been speaking to the president “all throughout the evening and the morning.”

 “I wouldn’t take anything off the table,” he said.